 The last step in the simulation process is postprocessing and visualization.
 FEATool automatically switches to postprocessing mode after a solution has been computed.
 Alternatively, one can press the mode button to manually switch to postprocessing mode.

 The toolbar button and corresponding menu option opens the Postprocessing Settings dialog box which controls various postprocessing options explained in the section below.

 Images or snapshots of the current plot can be saved in jpeg or png formats by using the toolbar button.
-In the corresponding dialog box sharing results to Facebook, LinkedIn, Twitter and, Plotly is also supported.
+In the corresponding dialog box exporting and sharing results to Facebook, LinkedIn, Twitter and, Plotly is also supported.

 The Post menu allows for switching to Postprocessing Mode, opening the Postprocessing Settings... dialog box, and advanced postprocessing options such as subdomain and boundary integration, and export and interfacing with external tools as explained in the section below.

 The visualization options in Postprocessing Settings dialog box shown in the following figure include choosing pre-defined or entering user defined custom expressions for surface, height, contour, and arrow plots.
 Moreover, there are options for choosing the solution to display (for time dependent solutions), selecting or excluding which cells to display, setting the min and max plot scale limits, and switching the colorbar on and off.
 The options are explained in more detail below.

 Note that as is usual in FEATool postprocessing expressions accept general expressions involving dependent variables, space dimensions, constants, and mathematical operators.
 Expressions such as v+ux+sin(2*pi*y) where u and v are dependent variables (so that ux is the derivative in the x-direction), are perfectly valid.